QuickPark-Monash/quickpark-monash-mobile/README.md

 <h1>QuickPark Website Viewing Info</h1>
-Welcome, to start off, we are currently hosting the webpage on GitHub Pages, here https://quickpark-monash.github.io/quickpark-monash-mobile/ Before we give you navigate the website, we need you to do some adjustments to your desktop internet browser.
+Welcome, to start off, we are currently hosting the webpage on GitHub Pages, here https://quickpark-monash.github.io/quickpark-monash-mobile/ Before you navigate the website, we need you to do some adjustments to your desktop internet browser.
 If you are currently on your mobile phone, please skip to <a href="https://github.com/QuickPark-Monash/quickpark-monash-mobile#viewing-on-your-mobile-device">this section</a>.

 <h3>Viewing on your desktop internet browser</h3>
 <h4>Step 1: Opening Google Chrome Developer Tools</h4>